eduardosanzb/eduardosanzb/notes/python-poc/python-poc.tdd.md

   * [x] Ignore

 The backend ensures all data processing and AI computations are done locally, prioritizing user privacy.

-We can split this exploration in the next parts:
-- [ ] Data Layer
-    - [x] Data ingestion/exposure
-  - [x] Data model
-      - [x] Define interfaces (OAS, Types, etc)
-      - [ ] Ranking rules
-    - [ ] Data Storage
-      - [x] DB setup
-      - [x] Migrations
-      - [x] Client
-      - [ ] Vector data research
-- [ ] Summary engine
-  - [] Data model of a summary
-  - [ ] LLm integration research
-  - [ ] Testing Business Logic
-- [ ] Actions (send/receive)
-  - [ ] Integrations capabilities (which integrations)
-    - [x] interact with whatsapp
-    - [ ] Connect googlecal
-    - [ ] interact with chat bot (telegaram or slack tbd)
-    - [ ] interact with email
-  - [ ] Define CRUD interfaces for actions
-  - [ ] Reminders engine
 The common component between this parts is that we'll be coupling all of this functionality in one monolithic service.
-As a learning opportunity we'll use python instead of typescript or go.

 #### Data Layer
-This section is the foundation of the core backend; one of the main decisions we have to make here is to select the database technology; As constraints we have that this is a small project; so we want to prioritize simplicity nevertheless we also want to use the right tool.
+This section is the foundation of the core backend; one of the main decisions we have to make here is to select the database technology;
+As constraints we have that this is a small project; so we want to prioritize simplicity nevertheless we also want to use the right tool.

 ##### The Database Technology
 We first explore the rationale behind choosing a SQL database engine.
 SQL databases are well-established and offer robust features for structured data management, relational integrity, and efficient querying – all critical for our application's data requirements.